Hina language

-The Mina language, also known by the names Hina and Besleri, is a Chadic language spoken in Northern Cameroon by 10,000 people.
+The Mina language, also known by the names Hina and Besleri, is a Chadic language spoken in Northern Cameroon by around 11,000 people.
 Speakers of Mina are generally bilingual, with Fulfulde (Fula) being the second language.
 Fulfulde is often joined by French as a third language in educated speakers.

 Besleri is spoken in most of Hina commune (Mayo-Tsanaga Department, Far North Region), with Gamdugun and Jinjin in the southwest and southeast of the area, respectively.

 Dialects

 Frajzyngier & Johnston (2005) list three Mina dialects: Marbak, Kefedjevreng and Dzundzun.
 Ethnologue also lists three: Besleri, Jingjing (Dzumdzum), Gamdugun.
 While the correspondence of "Jingjing" and "Dzundzun" is clear, the identity of the others is not.
 Mutual intelligibility between dialects is difficult to ascertain, but Frajzyngier & Johnston (2005:3) demonstrate one-way intelligibility between Dzundzun and Mina (presumably meaning the Marbak dialect).